 Our reviewing method used a collaborative testing model that relied on input from a variety of skiers.
 Our chief review editor and primary testers are professionals in the ski industry and depend on their equipment to perform reliably in all conditions.
 They also have a background in alpine racing, where you are often very exacting of your equipment.
 We asked these experts, along with their colleagues and friends, to put these powder boards to the test on a diverse collection of terrain and snow types.
 By utilizing testers of different size, gender, skier type, and geographical backgrounds, we aimed to grab a comprehensive data set that avoided any possible bias.

 - Age: 27 HT: 6'2" WT: 200 lbs.

 - Occupation: U12 Head Coach, Squaw Valley Ski Team

 Rob is a lifelong adventurer and perennial student of the outdoors.
-He trains the winter months as an alpine ski racing coach at Squaw Valley and spends his shoulder season roaming the great American west in his super-groovy '83 Chevy camper van with a trail hound named Wrennie Mae.
-When not in his coaching boots, Rob can be found getting after the steep-and-deep of the Tahoe backcountry with said trail hound and ragged company.
+He trains in the winter months as an alpine ski racing coach at Squaw Valley and spends his shoulder season roaming the great American west in his super-groovy '83 Chevy camper van with a trail hound named Wrennie Mae.
+When not in his coaching boots, Rob can be found playing guitar or getting after the steep-and-deep of the Tahoe backcountry with said trail hound and rowdy company.

-Rob's favorite model in this review was the Moment Wildcat.
-He was delighted to find a fat ski that was both damp and stable at speed, eager to get on edge, and stiff enough to get driven hard without sacrificing any float.
-He liked the playful sidecut radius and rockered tail that allowed for beautiful washouts in the exit of each turn.
-While he usually opts for longer skis with metal backbones, he found the 184 cm Wildcat to be stable enough for a skier his size.
+Rob's favorite model for powder skiing in this review was the DPS Lotus Alchemist 124, though he was also quite fond of the Nordica Enforcer Pro when the conditions were mixed.
+He is fond of fat skis that are both damp and stable at speed, eager to get on edge, and stiff enough to get driven hard without sacrificing any float.
+Specific to the Alchemist, he liked the playful sidecut radius and rockered tail that allowed for beautiful washouts in the exit of each turn.

 — Rob Woodworth